Vasista03/Nugget/README.md

 3. **Submit a pull request** with clear description of changes

 The goal is to create both a useful tool and a foundation for others to build upon—a well-patterned, simple codebase that serves the community.

-## License

-MIT License - see [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- **Whisper** by OpenAI for the speech recognition model
-- **whisper.cpp and ggml** for amazing cross-platform whisper inference/acceleration
-- **Silero** for great lightweight VAD
-- **Tauri** team for the excellent Rust-based app framework
-- **Community contributors** helping make Nugget better

----

-_"Your search for the right speech-to-text tool can end here—not because Nugget is perfect, but because you can make it perfect for you."_